-If a rating organization's rules are automatically adopted (on the rating organization's approved effective date), and an insurer chooses not to adopt or to delay implementation of the rules, the insurer must make a filing to decline or delay adoption of the rules.
+If a rating organization's rules are automatically adopted (on the rating organization's proposed effective date), and an insurer chooses not to adopt or to delay implementation of the rules, the insurer must make a filing to decline or delay adoption of the rules.

-If an insurer wants to change the effective date of a rating organization's approved rules, a filing is required.
+If an insurer wants to adopt a different effective date from the effective date of a rating organization's acknowledged rules, a filing is required.
 Otherwise, the rating organization's effective date for the rules is assumed to be the effective date for the insurer.